Hadronic tau decays at higher orders in QCD: Final predictions of the higher-order coefficients

 \subsection{Estimate of the $\delta^{(0)}$ from the Shanks transformations and its modified variants}

 In this section we present our final estimate of $\delta^{(0)}$, obtained by combining the results derived from several independent resummation methods.
-These include the Shanks transformation, different generalisations of Wynn’s $\varepsilon$-algorithm, namely the SS modification, a new modified form of the $\varepsilon$-algorithm introduced in this work together with its regularised implementation, as well as the Brezinski’s $\theta$-algorithm.
+These include the Shanks transformation, different generalisations of Wynn’s $\varepsilon$-algorithm, namely the SS modification, a new form of the $\varepsilon$-algorithm introduced in this work together with its regularised implementations, as well as the Brezinski’s $\theta$-algorithm.
 Each method provides an independent estimate of $\delta^{(0)}$ based on the same perturbative input.

 Our central value for $\delta^{(0)}$ is taken as the arithmetic mean of the individual results obtained from all these methods.
-The first quoted uncertainty reflects the spread of the $\delta^{(0)}$ values across the different resummation techniques and is therefore interpreted as a systematic uncertainty associated with the choice of method.
+The first quoted uncertainty corresponds to the standard deviation of the $\delta^{(0)}$ values obtained from the different resummation techniques and is therefore interpreted as a systematic uncertainty associated with the choice of method.

 In addition, we assign a separate uncertainty arising from the input value of the strong coupling constant $\alpha_s$.
 This second uncertainty is obtained by propagating the quoted uncertainty in $\alpha_s$ through the calculation of $\delta^{(0)}$.
 The final result for $\delta^{(0)}$ using $\alpha_s(M_{\tau})=0.31959(445)$ is,